IumoInfinium/1brcpy/README.md

 # 1brc Challenge - Python

 > Note : Don't raat after checking the files ('>')/
+> Also, other people have used methods like red-bl

 ### Pre-check System Config

 - Windows 10 - i5 10300H
 - 8 GB, super-fast 2933 MHz RAM
 - Python 3.12

+## Final Results

+Using Pandas it can be done in ~253sec
+Using internal libraries it can be done in ~360sec

 ### Naive Solution